 The programs of the MSU Extension Service are available to all people regardless of race, creed, color, sex, disability or national origin.
-Issued in furtherance of cooperative extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Charles Rust, Acting Dean and Director, Extension Service, Montana State University, Bozeman, Montana 59717.
+Issued in furtherance of cooperative extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Jeff Bader, Director of Extension, Montana State University, Bozeman, Montana 59717.